rodrigoelp/little-stories/Unlikely adventures/27-Chapter-27.md

 # Chiropteran discoveries

 Sam battled his disrupted focus, feeling as if he had woken up from a heavy dream whilst he listened Amir and Hannah argue behind him.
 The cavern had that sort of atmosphere that is thick and soupy, almost as if the air had this off quality.
-It was that ‘je-ne-sais-quoi’ that makes you think ‘If I start running, would I truly move somewhere else?’
+It was that je-ne-sais-quoi that makes you think: If I start running, would I truly move somewhere else?

 Sam rubbed his eyes in an attempt to sharpen his mind.